27 Jul RECA, CREB, and EREB Measurement Guideline Updates – What You Need to Know

 The above grade RECA guideline: Measure to the interior wall surfaces (paint to paint) of all walls (party walls as well as walls that aren’t connected to your neighbours walls).

-Similar to single family detached homes, there is a small amendment to the RECA (RMS) guidelines, that essentially ‘relaxes’ the disclosure requirements of the below grade area (as stated above), whereas previously the utility or mechanical areas needed to be excluded.
+Similar to single family detached homes, there is a small amendment to the RECA (RMS) guidelines.
+The change essentially ‘relaxes’ the disclosure requirements of the below grade area (as stated above).
+Previously, the utility or mechanical areas needed to be excluded.

 There are now new requirements when listing measurements on MLS.